PLOPdotJS/plopjs/README.md

 $plop use <name of saved template> <path you would like the template loaded to>
 ```

-####use will load what ever template you choose into specified directory or if no directory is named then it will default to your working directory.
+####plop *use* will load what ever template you choose into specified directory or if no directory is named then it will default to your working directory.

 ##$plop init
 ```shell